-The Statewide Diabetes Clinical Network Forum will be held on 14 November 2018 to coincide with National Diabetes Day.
-The forum will highlight and discuss the achievements of the diabetes network, look into the digital world of diabetes, and discuss what’s next for the network.
+The Statewide Diabetes Clinical Network Forum was held on 14 November 2018 to coincide with National Diabetes Day.
+The forum reviewed the achievements of the diabetes network, examined the digital world of diabetes, and discussed what’s next for the network.

 The Statewide Maternity and Neonatal Clinical Network Forum, held on 1–2 November 2018, had more than 150 clinicians and healthcare leaders from across Queensland in attendance.

-The Statewide Dementia Clinical Network Forum will be held on 26 October 2018.
-The forum will highlight and discuss the achievements of the network, look into a new drug trial and research in the care of dementia patients, and discuss what’s next for the network.
+The Statewide Dementia Clinical Network Forum was held on 26 October 2018.
+The forum discussed the achievements of the network, examined a new drug trial and research on the care of dementia patients, and discussed what’s next for the network.

-The Queensland Emergency Department Strategic Advisory Panel (QEDSAP) Forum will be held on 23 and 24 October 2018 at the State Library, South Brisbane.
-It will showcase the achievements of the QEDSAP Working Groups, as well as setting the strategic direction for the future of emergency care in Queensland.
+The Queensland Emergency Department Strategic Advisory Panel (QEDSAP) Forum was held on 23 and 24 October 2018 at the State Library, South Brisbane.

-We're proudly supporting the Australian Healthcare and Hospitals Association and the International Hospital Federation to host the 42nd World Hospital Congress in Brisbane.
+We proudly supported the Australian Healthcare and Hospitals Association and the International Hospital Federation to host the 42nd World Hospital Congress in Brisbane.

-Join the Queensland Chief Nursing and Midwifery Officer and Queensland Nurses and Midwives Union for a joint presentation regarding the Queensland RIPEN Transition Plan.
+Queensland's Chief Nursing and Midwifery Officer and Queensland Nurses and Midwives Union jointly presented on the Queensland RIPEN Transition Plan.

-Join the Queensland Chief Nursing and Midwifery Officer, Queensland Nurses and Midwives Union, and the Nursing and Midwifery Board of Australia at the Brisbane stakeholder forum.
+The Queensland Chief Nursing and Midwifery Officer, Queensland Nurses and Midwives Union, and the Nursing and Midwifery Board of Australia recently held a stakeholder forum in Brisbane.

 Recently we hosted 56 Clinical Prioritisation Criteria (CPC) Coordinators and key stakeholders from across Queensland for the sixth CPC Learning Session.

 The Second Persistent Pain Management Forum hosted by the Statewide Persistent Pain Management Clinical Network was held in Townsville on August 3.

 Townsville hosted this year’s second Telehealth Coordinator and Medical Lead Forum on 2 August 2018.

-This workshop will cover the Infant Mortality Subcommittee's (IMSC) findings into infant deaths in Queensland, and the issues around service delivery and continuum of care.
+This workshop covered the Infant Mortality Subcommittee's (IMSC) findings into infant deaths in Queensland, and the issues around service delivery and continuum of care.